ggosal/UiPath/README.md

 - **Process** contains the main UiPath process

 ## Setup
-Open each library in ```Libraries/``` in UiPath and publish the library as a package to the folder of your choice.
+Open each library in ```Libraries``` in UiPath and publish the library as a package to the folder of your choice.
 Ensure the folder you publish to is added as a dependency via 'Manage Packages' in the process.

 ## Collaborators
 Gauravdeep Gosal